KLauer875/odyssey-lift-off-follow-along/README.md

 # Odyssey Lift-off follow-along

-I guess this will kind of track my progress as I complete the Odyssey Lift-Off Apollo-GraphQL tutorial series.
+My personal forko of the Odyssey Lift-Off Apollo-GraphQL tutorial series.
 I'm only updating this description for some rudimentary pratice interfacing with GitHub.

 Here's [a preview of the completed demo app](https://lift-off-client-demo.netlify.app/) to reference the intended end-result.

+Everything below this is copied from the main fork.

 ---